barsh/jquery.webApi.js/README.md

 Data to be sent to the server as GET or POST parameters.
 Must be a JSON Object made up of Key/Value pairs.

+###context (optional)
+The object `this` should refer to in success and error callbacks.
+Defaults to an object representing the AJAX options.

 ###success (optional)
 A function to be called if the request succeeds.